 She discussed her book Poverty, Gender and Life-cycle under the English Poor Law, c.1760-1834 (Royal Historical Society, Boydell and Brewer, 2011) on BBC Radio 4's Today programme and 3 Counties radio and it generated interest in The Guardian's editorial and the BBC Magazine.
-She is currently working on a new book on poor unmarried mothers and the 'child support agency' under the old poor law in London from the establishment of metropolitan workhouses (c.1722) and the overhaul of the poor laws in 1834.
+She published her second book, Unmarried Motherhood in the Metropolis, 1700-1850: Pregnancy, the Poor Law and Provision (Palgrave Macmillan) in 2018.
+This book examines poor unmarried mothers and the 'child support agency'

+under the old poor law in London from the establishment of metropolitan workhouses (c.1722) and the overhaul of the poor laws in 1834.
+She is currently working on plague and poor relief in Cambridge.